 - Names are case-insensitive

-The scope of excel name can be either at worksheet level or at workbook level.
+The scope of excel’s name can be either at the worksheet level or at the workbook level.

 Worksheet level name is recognized only within that worksheet.
 In order to use it in another worksheet, we will need to prefix the worksheet name followed by an exclamation to the named range.

-Workbook level name is recognized in any of the worksheets inside a workbook.
-To use another workbook’s name range in another workbook, we need to prefix the workbook name followed by an exclamation mark to the named range.
+The workbook level name is recognized in any of the worksheets inside a workbook.
+To use another workbook’s name range in another workbook, we need to prefix the workbook name, followed by an exclamation mark to the named range.

 Example #4 – Filters in Excel Name Manager

-Excel name Manager also has the filter functionality to filter out the relevant named ranges.
+Excel name Manager also has the filter functionality to filter out the relevantly named ranges.
 Please see the screenshot below.

-Here, you can see the relevant criteria for filtering the relevant named ranges.
+Here, you can see the relevant criteria for filtering the relevantly named ranges.
 Select the one you want to restrict to and then do whatever you want.